-- THIS POSITION IS OPEN FOR RECRUITMENT UNTIL FILLED.Newly hired Corrections Officers may be eligible for hiring incentives up to $5,000*.Qualified lateral Corrections Officers may be eligible for hiring incentives up to $10,000*.
+- THIS POSITION IS OPEN FOR RECRUITMENT UNTIL FILLED.Newly hired Corrections Officers may be eligible for hiring incentives up to $7,500*.Qualified lateral Corrections Officers may be eligible for hiring incentives up to $15,000*.

 The Department of Adult and Juvenile Detention is now accepting applications for the position of Corrections Officer.
-Qualified applicants may remain eligible for employment consideration for 11 months after their completion of the written exam.
-Vendor for the written exam is to be determined.
-Human Resource will contact you with further information once a vendor has been selected.
+Qualified applicants may remain eligible for employment consideration for 11 months after their completion of the written exam with Public Safety Testing.

 Who may apply: This recruitment is open to all King County employees and the general public.